djfemz/savannah-tech/README.md

 To Run the project, navigate to the projects root directory and do the following:
 1. Clone the project from the repository [here](https://github.com/djfemz/savannah_Tech)

-2. Before running any commands to build/run the application, make sure that all environment variables in the Environment Variables section [here](#environment-variables) are filled in.
+2. Before running any commands to build/run the application, make sure that all environment variables in the Environment Variables section [here](#environment-variables) are filled in, especially the `AUTH_TOKEN` (gitHub access token), variable.

 3. Ensure that docker is up and running on your computer.
 4. If building or running the application the first time, execute the following command: